 The following memorandum is from the business manager of Happy Pancake House restaurants.

-"Butter has now been replaced by margarine in Happy Pancake House restaurants throughout the southwestern United States.
-Only about 2 percent of customers have complained, indicating that an average of 98 people out of 100 are happy with the change.
+"Recently, butter has been replaced by margarine in Happy Pancake House restaurants throughout the southwestern United States.
+This change, however, has had little impact on our customers.
+In fact, only about 2 percent of customers have complained, indicating that an average of 98 people out of 100 are happy with the change.
 Furthermore, many servers have reported that a number of customers who ask for butter do not complain when they are given margarine instead.
-Clearly, either these customers cannot distinguish butter from margarine or they use the term 'butter' to refer to either butter or margarine.
-Thus, we predict that Happy Pancake House will be able to increase profits dramatically if we extend this cost-saving change to all our restaurants in the southeast and northeast as well."
+Clearly, either these customers do not distinguish butter from margarine or they use the term 'butter' to refer to either butter or margarine."